-- 1. The size, length, width and minimum setback lines of lots shall be in compliance with the zoning district standards as defined in Section 2: Zoning. - 2.
-No lot shall have an area or width less than that required by this LDR except as where permitted by this Code. - All side lines of lots shall be at right angles to straight street lines and radial to curved street lines, except where the Director determines that a variation to this rule will provide a better street and lot layout.

-- 4. All lots created after the effective date of this Code shall be of conforming size, length, width and have legal access to allow a principal building to be erected upon it in compliance with the requirements of this Code. - B. Lot Calculations.
+- 1. The size, length, width and minimum setback lines of lots shall be in compliance with the zoning district standards as defined in Section 4.: Zoning. - 2.
+No lot shall have an area or width less than that required by this LDC except as where permitted by this LDC. - 3.
+All side lines of lots shall be at right angles to straight street lines and radial to curved street lines, except where a variation to this rule will provide a better street and lot layout. - 4.
+All lots created after the effective date of this LDC shall be of conforming size, length, width and have legal access to allow a principal building to be erected upon it in compliance with the requirements of this LDC. - B. Lot Calculations.
 Lots are parcels of land, either vacant or occupied, intended as a unit for the purpose, whether immediate or for the future, of transfer of ownership or for development.
-Lot calculations shall include the following defined terms. - Lot Width.
-Lot width shall be considered to be the average distance between straight lines connecting front and rear lot lines at each side of the lot, measured as straight lines between the points of the side lot lines in front (at intersection of the street line) and the rear-most points of the side lot lines in the rear. - 2.
+Lot calculations shall include the following terms defined. - 1.
+Lot Width.
+Lot Width shall be considered to be the average distance between straight lines connecting front and rear lot lines at each side of the lot, measured as straight lines between the points of the side lot lines in front (at intersection of the street line) and the rear-most points of the side lot lines in the rear. - 2.
 Lot Length.
-Lot length is the distance between the front and rear property lines measured from the midpoint of each front and rear line along a line parallel to the side property lines. - 3.
+Lot length is the distance between the front and rear property lines measured along a line midway between the side property lines. - 3.
 Lot Area.
 Lot area is comprised of the interior area of the lot/parcel, calculated by multiplying lot width and lot length.
-Lot areas shall be exclusive of public rights-of-way and all lands seaward of the mean high-water line. - 4.
-Lot Coverage.
-Lot coverage is the maximum area of a lot that is permitted to be covered by roofed structures that are or may be impervious to the weather (measured as a percentage of the lot).
+Lot areas shall be exclusive of public rights-of-way, private streets, and all lands seaward of the mean high water line.

+4. Lot Coverage.
+Lot coverage is the maximum area of a lot that is permitted to be covered by roofed structures that are or may be made to be impervious to the weather (measured as a percentage of the lot).
 Lot coverage does not include paved areas such as parking lots, pools, driveways or pedestrian walkways.
-Lot coverage shall be calculated by dividing building footprint by the area of the lot, as displayed in Figure 3.1.3.
-For example, a building with a building footprint of 5,000 square feet on a lot of 10,000 square feet would produce a total lot coverage of 50%.
+Lot coverage shall be calculated by dividing building footprint by the area of the lot, as displayed in Figure 5.1.3.
+For example, a building with a building footprint of 5,000 square feet on a lot of 10,000 square feet would equal 50% lot coverage.

-Figure 3.1.3.
-Lot Width, Length, Area and Coverage
+Figure 5.1.3.
+Lot Width, Length, Area and Coverage (Update Graphic To Include Numbers From Example Above).

-3.1.4.
-Building Placement Requirements
+5.1.4 Building Placement Requirements

 - A. Setbacks.
 Building setbacks determine the distance between the buildings on a lot and the property lines (front, side, and rear).
 Building setbacks shall be measured from the closest point of the base of the wall of the structure to the lot line.
 Setbacks are designated by a front setback requirement, side setback requirements, and a rear setback requirement.
-Easements shall not be considered a public right-of-way or private street for the purpose of designating a front yard and front setback.
-It is understood, for the purpose of calculating setback requirements and yards, three configurations of lots exist: interior lots, corner lots, and through lots (see graphic examples in this section). - Interior Lot.
+It is understood, for the purpose of calculating setback requirements and yards, three configurations of lots exist: interior lots, corner lots, and through lots (see graphic examples below). - 1.
+Interior Lot.
 A lot bounded by a street on only one side.
 For the purpose of setbacks and yards, the street yard shall be recognized as the front.
 An interior lot shall have one front yard, two side yards, and one rear yard.
-The primary structure shall be oriented so the driveway and entrances are in the front yard.
+Orientation of the home, driveway and entrances shall be required in on the front yard.

-Figure 3.1.4.1.
+Figure 5.1.4.1.
 Setback - Interior Lot